 Did you ever wake up one morning and accidentally step into your cat’s regurgitated hair ball?
 Well I have good news for you about rabbits!
 You will never have to worry about cleaning up a gross mess after they’ve thrown up their food.

-Rabbits are not biologically capable of throwing up.
+Rabbits are not biologically capable of throwing up or vomiting.
 Once a rabbit eats something, it has to make its way through the entire digestive system.
 This is why stomach blockages and poisons can be so dangerous to pet rabbits.

 A rabbit’s inability to regurgitate anything can be convenient for rabbit owners because you will never have to clean up vomit.
 But it also means you have to be very careful about what you feed your rabbit.
 You’ll also need to keep an eye out for any signs of digestive health problems.
 Despite this physiological danger, most rabbits are able to live long and happy lives if they are given a healthy diet and plenty of exercise.

 Unlike rodents, who have a true one way digestive system because of the weak muscular structure in their stomach and diaphragm, rabbits cannot vomit because of a thick and strong sphincter.

 The sphincter (found in most mammals) blocks the passage between the esophagus and the stomach so that stomach juice doesn’t splash up the esophagus.
 The difference in rabbits is that this muscle is particularly strong, and it is surrounded by a fold of mucous membrane.
 It effectively creates a one-way plug between the rabbit’s stomach and throat.
 It lets food and liquid in, but then acts like a cork on a bottle, not let anything back up the esophagus and preventing the rabbit from vomiting.